Homemade Vanilla Extract (Plus FREE Printable Labels!)

 - Use a paring knife to carefully split each vanilla bean down the middle lengthwise, cutting halfway through the bean so that the seeds are exposed.

-- Place the vanilla beans in a glass jar or bottle.
+- Place the vanilla beans in a glass jar or small bottle.
+(See details below.)
 Then pour in the vodka so that the beans are covered.

 - Place a lid on the jar or bottle, and give it a gentle shake.
 Then store in a dark place for 4-6 weeks, until the vanilla is nice and dark and flavorful.